ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

     }
 }
 ```
-and the contents of the body would be masked according to the configured [policy](../guides/policies.md).
+and the contents of the body would be masked according to the configured [policy](../getting-started/execution_policies.md).

 #### Data update with a dynamic HTTP body

-Sometimes, the update request needs a different body structure than what we obtain from the read request.
-In this example, we use a custom HTTP body that contains our masked object fields.
+Sometimes, the update request needs a different body structure than what is obtained from the read request.
+In this example, use a custom HTTP body that contains the masked object fields.
 ```yaml
 update:
   method: PUT